CpuID/ecs-discoverer/README.md

-# Amazon ECS Discovery Tool
+# Amazon ECS Service Discovery Tool

-# Designed as a Cluster Orchestration helper
+Designed as a Cluster Orchestration helper, more info below.

 ## Disclaimer